 “Without forward-thinking policies that give EV owners places to park and charge their vehicles, cities could lose out on the health and air quality benefits that electric vehicles can deliver,” Miller said.

 “One of the biggest barriers to greater EV adoption is the lack of charging infrastructure.
-We’re excited for more tools to be available to cities and towns across the United States that will help to speed adoption of these clean vehicles,” said Katherine Stainken, Policy Director for Plug In America.
+We’re excited for more tools to be available to cities and towns in Pennsylvania that will help to speed adoption of these clean vehicles,” said Katherine Stainken, Policy Director for Plug-In America.

 The report’s authors note that local and state officials increasingly are having to lead on issues related to climate change, clean energy, and clean cars, as the Trump administration dismantles federal policies that offered concrete solutions to these issues.
 In the coming weeks, the administration is expected to propose new steps towards revoking federal fuel efficiency standards and weakening clean car policies.